itsmeDrew/brandcave/README.md

-# Brandcave 2.0.1 theme creation for brandcave.co.
-Designed by brandcave.
-Developed by ItsMeDrew and Brandcave.
+# Brandcave 2.0.1 theme
+Designed by Brandcave.co.
+Developed by ItsMeDrew and Brandcave.co.